google/WebFundamentals/src/content/en/tools/workbox/guides/get-started.md

   workbox.strategies.cacheFirst({
     // Use a custom cache name
     cacheName: 'image-cache',
-    cacheExpiration: {
+    plugins: [
+      new workbox.expiration.Plugin({
         // Cache only 20 images
         maxEntries: 20,
         // Cache for a maximum of a week
         maxAgeSeconds: 7 * 24 * 60 * 60,
-    }
+      })
+    ],
   })
 );
 ```